The Definitive Guide

 Phase 2: Get Assigned

-Your put is assigned and you buy 100 shares at the strike price.
-This is not a failure — it's part of the plan.
-Your effective cost basis is the strike price minus all the premiums you collected from selling puts.
-You now own shares and transition to Phase 3.
+Your put gets assigned.
+You now own 100 shares at the strike price.
+Don't panic — this is part of the plan.
+Your real cost basis is the strike price minus all the premiums you've already collected.
+You move to Phase 3.

 Phase 3: Sell Covered Calls

-With 100 shares in hand, you sell call options above your cost basis.
-You collect more premium.
-If the stock stays below the call strike, the call expires worthless and you keep the premium.
-You sell another call and repeat.
-If the stock rises above the strike, your shares are “called away” — you sell them at the strike price, keep the premium, and pocket any capital gain.
-You're back to cash with no position.
+If the stock rises above the strike, your shares get “called away” — you sell them at the strike price, keep the premium, and pocket any capital gain.
+You're back to cash.
 The wheel restarts at Phase 1.

 The Wheel Cycle